JUST2CE-WP5/Model_codes/README.md

 This is the official repository for the input-output stock-flow consistent models developed in Work Package 5 of the JUST2CE project.
-New code releases are expected throughout 2024, 2025, and 2026.
+The main progamming language/environment we used is `R`.
+New codes are going to be released throughout 2024 and 2025.